briatte/revues/README.md

 # HOWTO

-Run `make.r` to replicate in full.
+Run `make.r` to replicate the results shown in the blog posts.

 The code currently runs on sociology journals.
-To run on political science journals, edit lines 46-47 of `make.r` as follows:
+To run on political science journals, edit lines 50-51 of `make.r` as follows:

 ```{r}
 data = "revues-scpo.csv"